 The Eastern Red Cedar produces the most versatile and durable wood variants primarily used in making furniture, floors, and siding walls.

 3. Western Red Cedar

-Being decay and pest resistant, the wood of the Western Red Cedar Tree is primarily used during outdoor construction.
+Being decay and pest-resistant, the wood of the Western Red Cedar Tree is primarily used during outdoor construction.
 Some common applications include fences, decks, sidings, and smaller sheds.

 4. Atlas Cedar

-Alternatively termed as the Cedrus Atlantica the Atlas Cedars are a bunch of tall and coniferous trees that can assume a lofty height of around 40 to 60 feet.
+Alternatively termed as the Cedrus Atlantica, the Atlas Cedars are a bunch of tall and coniferous trees that can assume a lofty height of around 40 to 60 feet.
 These trees also have a striking trunk diameter ranging from five to six feet.

 For extra care, you need to fertilize them with formulations that will effectively boost their growth.
 Consider trimming the trees when they are young to proper and even growth.
 This will also prevent heavy leaf shedding during intense snowfalls.

 5. Cyprian Cedar

 This is probably one of the unique species of Cedar.
-As evident from the name, they primarily grow along the Mountainous regions covering Cyprus and Turkey and certain parts of Syria.
+As evident from the name, they primarily grow in the mountainous regions covering Cyprus, Turkey, and certain parts of Syria.

-For instance, while Cyprian Cedar has small, rounded leaves, the Cedar of Lebanon has more elongated leaves.
+For instance, while the Cyprian Cedar has small, rounded leaves, the Cedar of Lebanon has more elongated leaves.
 Either way, the Cyprian Cedar is an excellent species of Cedar and it requires plenty of space for optimal growth.